pysal/spaghetti/doc/installation.rst

   $ pip install spaghetti

+Install the latest stable of spaghetti via `conda-forge`_ by running:

 or download the source distribution (``.tar.gz``) and decompress it to your selected destination.
 Open a command shell and navigate to the decompressed folder::